hapax/hapax.github.io/assets/feynman.md

 A giant particle accelerator like the Large Hadron Collider (LHC) is not so different from a magician's hat.
-We throw in some particles, shake the hat a little,
+We throw in some particles, shake the hat a little and wave a wand.
+When we peer into the hat, we can learn about the fundamental consistuents of the universe.